jludwig75/nxt_esc/README.md

 # nxt_esc
 This project is for an ESC for connecting an RC receiver and an ordinary RC battery to Lego Mindstorms NXT motors.
+I took ideas from Wayne and Layne's Bricktronics shield.
+I am not an electrical engineer, so if you like this idea and know how to improve it, pleas let me know.

 Materials
 - Arduino Pro Mini